dejanu/az104/azdevops/azdevops.md

 * will tell you about any performance issues and exceptions, and help you find and diagnose the root causes.
 * Exceptions in your live web app are reported by Application Insights.
 * Azure **Application Insight** availability test and alert:
-    - URL ping test: a simple test that you can create in the Azure portal.
+    - URL ping and Standard test: a simple test you can create in the Azure portal.
     - Multi-step web test: a more advanced test that you can create in Visual Studio Enterprise and upload to the portal.
     - Custom track availability: a test that you can create in code, using the Application Insights SDK.
 * Application Insights can monitor both Java and ASP.NET web applications and services, WCF services.
 They can be hosted on-premises, on VMs, or as Microsoft Azure websites.